UPSC > Indian Economy for UPSC CSE > Types of Economies: Summary notes of Economics for UPSC GS

 Planners decide what should be produced and direct lower-level enterprises to produce those goods in accordance with national and social objectives.

-Planned economies are in contrast to unplanned economies, such as a market economy, where production, distribution, pricing, and investment decisions are made by the private owners of the factors of production based upon their individual interests rather than upon a macroeconomic plan.
+Planned economies are in contrast to unplanned economies, such as a market economy, where production, distribution, pricing, and investment decisions are made by the private owners of the factors of production based on their individual interests rather than upon a macroeconomic plan.

 Question for Types of Economies: Summary notes of Economics for UPSC GS